junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Dean checks the watch.
 It's been ten hours.

 He empties the glass and stands up.
-"Yeah ok, let's go." he says.
+"Yeah ok, let's go."

-There is no motel or anything similar in the town. of course -- apparently they don't get enough visitors.
+There is no motel or anything similar in the town, of course -- apparently they don't get many outsiders.
 But the sheriff's office is empty.
 With both the sheriff and the deputy down, that place is just a whole big empty room waiting to be claimed.

 Dean leads them back in there.
-The deputy's charred skeleton is still behind the bar.
+The deputy's charred skeleton is still behind the bar, the air burnt flesh.
 Dean decides to not think about that for now.
 He wanders around the place, looking for anything available to claim for their use.

 "You seem to fit the place well enough."
-Sam observe.
+Sam observes.

-Dean gives him a look, pointing the sheriff's pin on his shirt.
+Dean gives him a look, fingering the sheriff's pin on his shirt.
 "You kidding me?
 I'm officially the sheriff in town, so yeah, this is legitimately my place now, 'course I fit in here."

 "Not just in here," Sam amends the comment.
 "Everything, the shirt, the duel, the horse.
 People might actually buy in that you're from this time."

-Slow understanding starts sinking in.
-Dean looks up from the lost-and-found bucket he's been scavenge, squinting, "What are you saying?"
+Slow understanding starts kicking in.
+Dean looks up from the lost-and-found bucket he's been scrounge, squinting, "What are you saying?"

 "I'm saying," Sam pauses, looking him in the eyes, considering the words carefully.
 "We might have to stay here for quite some time, might as well blend in."